kvh/common-model/README.md

 Examples of changes that are not allowed as a version and will be a new Schema:

-- Changing the name of a schema
+- Change the name of a schema
-- Changing the namespace of a schema
+- Change the namespace of a schema

 Each Common Model Schema is a folder with the current / default version at the top level and a 'versions' folder with previous versions suffixed